Neuroling/SPINCO_SINEEG/ScienceCloud.md

 ## QUERIES  !
 - Windows matlab licensing
 - Windows as remote desktop.
-Recommended to create user profiles. ?
+Recommended to create user profiles?
+Does this persists after closing the VM ?(in the snapshot)
 - Transfer a VM (snapshot ) from one project to another